-Dental insurance plans will frequently refuse to cover certain procedures or impose long waiting periods.
-For example, many dental insurance policies have exclusions on pre-existing conditions and may require 8 to 18 month waiting period before paying for major dental treatment.
+Dental insurance plans will frequently refuse to cover for dental implants related procedures or impose long waiting periods.
+For example, many dental insurance policies have exclusions on pre-existing conditions and may require an 8 to 18-month waiting period before paying for major dental treatment.
 Conversely, discount dental plans are free of these limitations and activate within 3 business days, allowing plan members to join and start saving on their dental care as quickly as possible.
 Additionally, select discount dental plans offer significant savings on dental specialties, such as dental implants, LANAP gum laser treatment, and teeth whitening, while dental insurance policies rarely cover these procedures.

-What is best a Dental Insurance or Dental Discount Plans?
+What is the best Dental Insurance or Dental Discount Plans?

 When compared against each other, it’s easy to conclude that dental savings plans are the best buy.
 But it’s important to consider your (and your family’s needs, if you are purchasing a family plan) carefully first.

 A good place to start is at your dentist, assuming you have one that you would prefer to continue seeing.
 Find out what type of plans your dentist accepts and recommends.